Filtering in Blazor MultiColumn ComboBox Component

 Custom filtering

-The MultiColumn ComboBox dropdown component allows you to customize filter queries using the Filtering event.
-You can also filter data in multiple columns using the FilterAsync method in combination with the Filtering event.
+The MultiColumn ComboBox allows you to customize filter queries using the Filtering event.
+Multiple-column filtering can be implemented by composing predicates and applying them with the FilterAsync method in combination with the Filtering event.

 In the following example, the filter is configured to search based on both the Name and Category fields.
 The Filtering event uses a Predicate with an or condition to allow filtering across these fields.